kmcwilson/CMS-blog-site/README.md

 * git clone [clone link from GitHUb]

 2. Install the following dependencies to run the applicaation properly:
-* SQL, Express.js and inquirer
+* SQL, Express.js and node.js

 3. Run the application with the following commands:
 * npm i